Ningalenne Communistakki: The history

 The drama was inaugurated at Chavara, Kollam, on December 6, 1952.
 It portrayed the transition of an elderly man from a conservative upper-caste Hindu into a Communist.
 The play was a protest against the feudalism that prevailed in Kerala and it was the clarion call to rise and fight oppression and exploitation.
 On the 85th day of its performance in March 1953, the play was banned by the government under the Dramatic Performances Act, alleging that the play propagated "subversive ideas" and encouraged the people to "rebel against the government".
 Defying the ban, the troupe staged the play at Kovalam, near Thiruvananthapuram leading to arrest of all the artists and a case being registered against them.
 Following an intense legal battle, the ban was lifted after two months.
 Since its appearance, this play remained the most popular in Malayalam and has been performed more than ten thousand times and has highly influenced the course of Kerala's political history.

 The artists

 Thoppil Bhasi, then a young Communist activist who was underground for political reasons wrote the play under the pseudonym Soman.
 The drama was directed jointly by G. Janardhana Kurup and N Rajagopalan Nair MLA.
-The songs were written by ONV Kurup and G. Devarajan composed the music and sung by KS George and Sulochana.
+The songs were written by ONV Kurup and G. Devarajan composed the music and sung by KS George and K. P. A. C. Sulochana.
 The main actors were Kampisseri Karunakaran MLA, Adv.
 G. Janardhana Kurup, Adv.
-N Rajagopalan Nair (MLA), O. Madhavan, Thoppil Krishna Pillai (Thoppil Krishna pillai, the younger brother of Thoppil Bhasi acted in different plays of KPAC for 37 years continuously), Bhaskara Panicker, V.Sambasivan, Sreenarayana Pillai, Sulochana, Sudharma, Bhargavi and Vijayakumari.
+N Rajagopalan Nair (MLA), O. Madhavan, Thoppil Krishna Pillai (Thoppil Krishna pillai, the younger brother of Thoppil Bhasi acted in different plays of KPAC for 37 years continuously), Bhaskara Panicker, V.Sambasivan, Sreenarayana Pillai, K. P. A. C. Sulochana, Sudharma, Bhargavi and Vijayakumari.
 Later highly talented artists like P. J. Antony, CG Gopinath and Adv.
 Kumarakom Sankunni Menon played leading roles in this play.